-Blankets, washable woolens • Electric blankets, woolen blankets, washable woolen garments Pretreat spots and stains.
-Select water temperature, cycle, and time according to the type of blanket or woolen being washed.
+Blankets, electric and woolen Pretreat spots and stains.
+Select water temperature, cycle, and time according to the type of blanket being washed.
 Two rinses may be necessary.
-If manufacturer recommends machine washing: 1.
-Measure blanket or trace outline of garment before washing.
-2. Add mild detergent to washer.
+If manufacturer recommends machine washing: Measure blanket before washing.
+Add mild detergent to washer.
 Fill and agitate briefly to dissolve detergent.
-3. Stop washer.
-Load items evenly around agitator.
+Stop washer.
+Load blanket evenly around agitator.
 Soak 10 to 15 minutes.
-4. Set Cycle Control Knob to Drain and Spin.
+Set Cycle Control Knob to Drain and Spin.
 Start washer.
 Spin 1 to 2 minutes.
-5. Fill washer for final rinse.
+Fill washer for final rinse.
 Stop washer.
 Allow to soak.
-6. Set Cycle Control Knob to Drain and Spin.
+Set Cycle Control Knob to Drain and Spin.
 Start washer.
 Allow washer to finish cycle.
-7. Lay item on flat surface and block by gently stretching to original measurement.
+Lay blanket on flat surface and block by gently stretching to original measurement.
 Woolens tend to shrink more the first time they are washed.
 This is normal.
 Curtains, drapes, slipcovers Wash small loads.
 Crowding will cause wrinkling.
 1. Shake or vacuum to remove loose dirt.
 2. Wash following manufacturer's instructions.
-NOTE: Sun-damaged curtains and draperies will tear whether hand or machine washed.
+NOTES: Sun-damaged curtains and draperies will tear whether hand or machine washed.
 Replace slipcovers while still slightly damp.
 They will dry to fit tightly.
 Diapers When using chlorine bleach for soaking, add detergent to load.
 Avoid overuse of fabric softeners.
 Absorbency will be reduced.
 1. Rinse immediately.
 Soak in a solution of lukewarm water and a small amount of detergent until you are ready to wash them.
 You may wish to use bleach or a special soaking product when soaking.
 2. Spin excess water from diapers before washing.
 3. Wash diapers as you would wash white cottons and linens.
 Elastic, spandex Elastic picks up oil from the body.
 Oil can damage elastic.
 Wash often to help reduce the damage.
 Use warm water and sufficient detergent to remove oils.
 Flame-retardant clothing Items will be clearly labeled as flame-retardant.
 Follow manufacturer's instructions to retain flame retardant qualities.